ZeroLu/sora-watermark-remover/README.md

 Fortunately, there's a simple and effective solution: **[TheSoraWatermarkRemover.com](https://thesorawatermarkremover.com)**.

-This free online tool allows you to remove the Sora watermark in seconds, with **5 free uses per day**.
+This free online tool allows you to remove the Sora watermark in seconds, with **1 free uses upon login**.
 No registration, no payment, no software installation needed.

 <img width="2592" height="1370" alt="image" src="https://github.com/user-attachments/assets/4798671e-b414-4da1-95d4-9478b5a6cf3b" />